 The Board is responsible for selecting Board nominees for election by the stockholders.
 The Board delegates the selection process to the Corporate Governance and Nominating Committee, with the expectation that other members of the Board, and of management, may be requested to take part in the process as appropriate.
 Generally, the Corporate Governance and Nominating Committee identifies candidates for director nominees in consultation with management, through the use of search firms or other advisers, through the recommendations submitted by other directors or stockholders or through such other methods as the committee deems appropriate.
 Once candidates have been identified, the Corporate Governance and Nominating Committee confirms that the candidates meet the qualifications for director nominees established by the committee.
 The Corporate Governance and Nominating Committee may gather information about the candidates through interviews, detailed questionnaires, comprehensive background checks, or any other means that the committee deems to be helpful in the evaluation process.
 The Corporate Governance and Nominating Committee then meets as a group to discuss and evaluate the qualities and skills of each candidate, both on an individual basis and taking into account the overall composition and needs of the Board.
-Based on the results of the evaluation process, the Corporate Governance and Nominating Committee recommends candidates for Board approval as director nominees for election to the Board.
-The Corporate Governance and Nominating Committee recommends candidates for Board approval as director nominees for election to the Board.
-The Corporate Governance and Nominating Committee recommends candidates for Board approval as director nominees for election to the Board.
-The Corporate Governance and Nominating Committee also recommends candidates for Board approval as director nominees for election to the Board.
-The Corporate Governance and Nominating Committees.
+Based on the results of the evaluation process, the Corporate Governance and Nominating Committee recommends candidates for Board approintment to Board committees.